jdwije/LEWT/README.md

 ## Why Use LEWT?

-One word - Automation.
+In one word - Automation.
 Accounting sucks, I hate it, luckily it's one of the easiest tasks to automate.
 If like me you operate as a contractor, LEWT can help you gain visibility over your operations again - fire your accountant, they make you do the hard work anyway!
-LEWT does it for you, and it's free (as in free beer) distributed under an MIT license.
+LEWT does it for you, and it's free (as in free beer) distributed under an MIT license, see LICENSE.md for more information on licensing.